Ichthus-Development/ichthus-engineering-standards/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 > **Purpose**
-> This document defines the engineering standards, coding conventions, architectural guidelines, and deliberate deviations from common industry “best practices” used across **all projects developed under Ichthus Development**.
+> This document defines the engineering standards, coding conventions, architectural guidelines, and deliberate deviations from common industry "best practices" used across **all projects developed under Ichthus Development**.
 >
 > Its purpose is to ensure clarity, consistency, and long-term maintainability across a mixed-language (.NET) ecosystem, while favoring explicit design and intentional tradeoffs over trend-driven convention.

+## Non-Goals

+This document intentionally does not attempt to:

+- Serve as an exhaustive language reference or tutorial
+  These standards assume baseline professional competence in the languages and platforms being used.
+- Replace official language, framework, or platform documentation
+  Vendor and standards-body documentation remains authoritative for syntax, runtime behavior, and compliance details.
+- Prescribe stylistic preferences for every language or framework
+  Only conventions with architectural, maintainability, or cross-language impact are specified here.
+- Dictate implementation details where multiple correct approaches exist
+  This document defines boundaries, contracts, and expectations—not micromanaged implementations.
+- Enforce personal or aesthetic preferences unrelated to clarity, correctness, or maintainability
+  Rules exist to improve understanding and reduce ambiguity, not to satisfy stylistic taste.
+- Retroactively rewrite legacy code to conform unless actively modified
+  These standards apply forward-looking unless otherwise documented.
+- Guarantee performance, security, or correctness by their existence alone
+  Standards guide design and review; they do not replace engineering judgment, testing, or validation.

 ## Relationship to Industry Best Practices